mrkrosenberg/Project1/README.md

 ### Main Title: Click It

-Project 1: A two player, vs. style game.
+Project 1 : A two player, vs. style game.
 Can be played by two human players or one player and the computer.

 ## Objectives
-Player 1:
+Player 1 :
           Move around the screen to chase a moving target

-Player 2:
+Player 2 :
           Move around the screen to chase a moving target

-Scoring:
+Scoring :
           Each time player catches the target, 1pt is awarded

-Portal:
+Portal :
           Portals will move around the screen and move the player when they collide

 ## Tech

-Structure: HTML
+Structure : HTML

-Styling: CSS
+Styling : CSS

-DOM Manipulation: jQuery
+DOM Manipulation : jQuery

+## Challenges

+Time : It took me a long time to get the functionality

+## Links

   Wireframe : https://wireframepro.mockflow.com/view/D2efd29401f4d8e70a30e285ade085d18